elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 ```

 :::note
-It should be noted that writable, enumerable, and configurable are all set to false by default on empty objects.
-If you do not set the property attributes, when using the defineProperty method on empty objects, then they will all return false by default.
+You should note that writable, enumerable, and configurable are all set to false, by default, on empty objects.
+If you do not set the property attributes when using the defineProperty method on empty objects, they return false by default.
 :::

   </div>